Priesemann-Group/covid19_inference_forecast/README.md

 ### General
-We show three different scenarios starting today (see last updated).
-One with a very low reproduction number R starting today (R=0.7), a second one with a relatively high reproduction number (R=1.2); and third a scenario where the underling reproduction number does not change from the current estimate.
+We show four different scenarios starting today (see date of latest updated).
+One with a very low reproduction number R starting today (R=0.7; green), a second one, where the underling reproduction number does not change from the current estimate (dark blue), a third one with a reproduction number of R=1.2 (light blue), representing an optimistic scenario for Omicron taking over; and fourth one with a pessimistic scenario for Omicron, where R is about 2 (purple).
+Currently (December 2021), we consider a continutation with an R lower than one unrealistic due to the increase of Omicron-related case numbers.
+Moreover, underreporting between Christimas and New Year of about 30 % (in the last year) has its impact.
+Hence, please take the numbers as rough orientation only.
 <p float="left">
   <img src="scripts/other/figures/what_if_jan_english_ts.png" height="450" />
 </p>